 ‘I have no idea how people cope with nerves on the test day.
 The previous night I could not sleep and it was hard for my brain to function at 7am in the morning.
 And of course the result is worse than I anticipated.
 How can I do better?’ — message from a troubled IELTS Blog reader.

 Exam stress is not just frustrating; it can have a negative impact on your IELTS band score.
 But there are measures you can take to help you feel prepared instead of nervous on your IELTS exam day.
 In this post we will consider three ways you can get into your best possible form for test day.

-Rise and shine
+1. Rise and shine

 What you really need to do is to tune yourself to an ‘exam condition’ that allows your brain and senses to be at their best at a particular time of the day.
-If your IELTS test starts at eight in the morning, do the practice test(s) at the same time the day before.
-Do just enough sport so you can shake off some of your stress and sleep soundly the night before the test.
-Schedule ahead when should you have a cup of tea or coffee, and don’t go for a big breakfast so you won’t feel sleepy in the exam hall.
+If your IELTS test starts at eight in the morning, do your practice tests at the same time for several days before.
+This way your body and mind will be accustomed to functioning well at this time of day.

 Keep your concentration